Research in the Department

 Attend the Department information session.

-Download the Research Project book for a list of prospective projects and supervisors.
+Visit the Doherty Institute website for a list of prospective projects and supervisors.

-You need to identify a potential project and supervisor from the Research Project Handbook.
+You need to identify a potential project and supervisor from the list.
 Read the project description and any recommended publications to ensure that it is the correct choice for you,and then:

 contact the Laboratory Head of the Research group and provide them with your curriculum vitae (CV) and academic transcripts.

 In some cases, supervisors may be willing to offer you a provisional place in their laboratory (a provisional offer indicates that you have a guaranteed place in the Honours course providing you satisfy all of the entry requirements).